 - The prepared unit consisting of Wemos D1 Mini, adapter board and WS2812 LED matrix

-The light grid is now pushed into the frame in a similar way to the acrylic sheet.
+The light grid is now inserted into the frame in a similar way to the acrylic glass plate.

 Pay attention to the correct orientation.
-There are cutouts in the bars of the light grid, which leave space for the capacitors on the WS2812 8×8 LED matrix.
+There are recesses in the bars of the light grid, which leave space for the capacitors on the WS2812 8×8 LED matrix.

-Now you can put the prepared unit consisting of adapter board, Wemos D1 Mini and WS2812 8×8 LED matrix as shown …
+Now you can use the prepared unit consisting of adapter board, Wemos D1 Mini and WS2812 8×8 LED matrix as shown…

-After setting up the pxlBlck_8x8, you now have to install ESPEasy including the pxlBlck plug-in on the ESP8266.
-How you can proceed is described in the following article.
+After setting up the pxlBlck_8x8, you now have to install ESPEasy including the pxlBlck plugin on the ESP8266.
+How you can do this is described in the following article.

 Configure pxlBlck plugin

 After installing the firmware you have to configure the plugin correctly.
-You can also find information on this in the article pxlBlck – Install and configure the pxlBlck plugin.
+You can also find information about this in the article pxlBlck - Install and configure the pxlBlck plugin.

 Animations, icons and commands

-You can find more information on the display of animations, icons and the possible commands with which you can configure your pxlBlck in the following articles.
+More information about the display of animations, icons and the possible commands with which you can configure your pxlBlck can also be found in the following articles.

 - pxlBlck – Configure and display animations

-- pxlBlck – Commands to configure the pxlBlck
+- pxlBlck - Commands for configuring the pxlBlck

 Hey Daniel,